The Crew Motorfest: Development and release

 The Crew Motorfest was developed by Ubisoft Ivory Tower.
 It started as a DLC expansion for The Crew 2, although that changed when several ideas for changes in progression structure weren't compatible with the current game engine.

 It was internally known as Project Orlando during development until October 2022 when the title and setting of the game were leaked.
 Before the Motorfest name was decided, it was tentatively entitled The Crew Motorcamp.

 It was announced with a teaser trailer released on January 31, 2023.
 A closed testing period for Motorfest on PC began on February 1, 2023, with testing for consoles coming at a later date.
 The game was released on September 14, 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Journalists noted the similarities between Motorfest and the first two Test Drive Unlimited games (2006 and 2011), which several developers from Ivory Tower worked on previously and also share Oʻahu as a main setting.

+Post-release

-On the 2024 Ubisoft Forward which was held on June 10, Ubisoft announced that The Crew Motorfest would include another Hawaiian island, Maui, along with "The Chase Squad" content.
+During the 2024 Ubisoft Forward which was held on June 10, Ubisoft announced that The Crew Motorfest would include another Hawaiian island, Maui, along with "The Chase Squad" content.
 It became available on November 6, 2024 as part of the Year 2 plan.

+A level editor feature called TrackForge, was added into the game in March 2026.
+According to creative director Julian Hummer, the team consulted TrackMania developers when creating the editor.
+During the first week of the update, over 30,000 user-made tracks were created.

+On July 8, 2026 Ubisoft announced that they were releasing the game for the Nintendo Switch 2 on October 8.